bbiliroglu/mg1_abundance_corrections/README.md

 5750,4.5,7.0,1.2,516.7

 ## Output
-The output file contains an additional column:\
+The output file will include all original columns plus a new column:\

-abundance_error (1L-3N)
+abundance_error (1L-3N): This represents the difference between the 1D-LTE and 3D-NLTE magnesium abundances.

 The code automatically selects a dedicated 457.1 nm model or a unified multiline model.